Italian petrol pump operators go on strike in row over prices

 It has ordered operators to display the average fuel price, updated on a regular basis, alongside the prices being charged at their petrol station.

-A certain number of fuel stations will remain open to ensure that mimimum levels of service are maintained.
+A certain number of fuel stations remained open to ensure that minimum levels of service are maintained.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.